 Major and Mrs Holt’s Battlefield Guide to the Ypres Salient is the best guidebook for visitors to the area.
 For those with limited time, it includes easy to follow itineraries covering the relevant sites.
 There is also a helpful map included with the book, and I still carry my copy every time I visit.

 For those with more time or who enjoy seeing the battlefields on foot, Paul Reed’s Walking Ypres is excellent.
-This provides a number of walks in and around Ypres, with clear directions, maps and detailed information on the Geat War related sites along each route.
+This provides a number of walks in and around Ypres, with clear directions, maps and detailed information on the Great War-related sites along each route.

 Other books that give some of the history and background to this area and the particular battles are Lyn MacDonald’s Passchendaele and The Sacrificial Ground by Nigel Steel and Peter Hart.
 Flanders Then and Now by John Giles has excellent pictures comparing the modern landscape with contemporary photographs.

 If you plan to walk or explore the battlefields in detail, then large-scale maps are extremely useful.
-For traditional paper maps the NGI (Nationaal Geografisch Instituut) series cover the area, using modern Flemish names (such as Mesen rather than Messines).
-Of course, there are also a multitude of online map platforms that can also be used via your phone (for example Viewranger).
+For traditional paper maps, the NGI (Nationaal Geografisch Instituut) series cover the area, using modern Flemish names (such as Mesen rather than Messines).
+Of course, there is also a multitude of online map platforms that can also be used via your phone (for example Viewranger).